Skip to main content

 Veterans can only be rated for a symptom’s functional limitations once.

-An example would be a veteran who suffers from PTSD that might also have a diagnosis of major depressive disorder.
+An example would be a veteran who suffers from PTSD but who might also have a diagnosis of major depressive disorder.
 If VA has conceded that both of those conditions are attributed to the veteran’s service, the veteran is not going to receive a 50 percent rating for PTSD and a separate 30 percent rating for major depressive disorder.
 Rather, the veteran may receive a combined 70 percent rating under the diagnostic code for one condition.

 To have the same symptom considered under more than one diagnostic code is called pyramiding, which VA regulations strictly prohibit.
 Veterans may not receive an overlapping rating for the same condition or the same symptoms.